If you’re using a brokerage account to invest in financial assets, like stocks and mutual funds, a cash management account makes a lot of sense.

-SoFi’s cash management account is called SoFi Money.
+SoFi’s cash management account, formerly known as SoFi Money, is now called SoFi Checking and Savings.
 It offers some of the best parks that you won’t find anywhere else.

 SoFi works with six different banks, providing you with FDIC insurance worth a whopping $1,500,000.

 There are no account or monthly fees.
-Overdraft coverage is offered free of charge (SoFi will cover you up to $50 when you set up qualifying direct deposits).
-You can also get a cool $100 when switching your direct deposit to this account.
+Overdraft coverage is offered free of charge (SoFi will cover you up to $50 when you set up qualifying direct deposits of at least $1,000).
+You can also get up to a $300 bonus when switching your direct deposit to this account.

 You can also earn up to 15% in cash back when paying with SoFi money.
 You also get access to over 55,000 ATMs from which you can withdraw fee-free.

 |J.P.
 Morgan Self-Directed Investing||up to $700||April 13, 2023||

 |Tradestation Securities or Crypto Account||up to $150||Limited Time||

 Think of cash management accounts, also known as CMAs for short, as deposit accounts offered by financial institutions that are neither a bank nor a credit union.
 In most cases, CMAs are offered by brokerage firms, but this is not always the case.